Race, Autism and the Path To Compassionate Support

 Two healthcare administration majors use Stonehill’s summer research program to address issues of accommodation and access in the nation’s health system.

-Editor’s note: This is one in a series of stories on work done by students who participated in the 2021 Stonehill Undergraduate Research Experience, which pairs students with an experienced faculty mentor to perform significant, publishable research.
+Editor’s note: This story references Stonehill’s Healthcare Administration Program, which is now the Healthcare Management program.
+It is also one in a series of stories on work done by students who participated in the 2021 Stonehill Undergraduate Research Experience, which pairs students with an experienced faculty mentor to perform significant, publishable research.

 While working on two disability-focused SURE projects this summer, Professor Danielle Waldron of the Healthcare Administration Department took a unique step to ensure Jacquelin Sauer ’23 and Megan Anderson ’22 could empathize with the population they were studying.

 “Dr. Dani played sensory videos to help us understand the perspective of someone on the autism spectrum,” Sauer said, referring to videos that amplify the sensory challenges faced by those on the spectrum.
 “This helped me to step back and analyze situations before I judge.”

 Waldron says such engagement is an example of what professors bring to SURE but is quick to point out that it also works the other way around.

 “When we collaborate, I take off my professor hat and any student-professor power dynamics dissolve,” Waldron said.
 “I edit their work, they edit mine and together we get the job done.
 I could truly go on and on about Jacki’s and Megan’s energy, enthusiasm and ingenuity.”

 Autism and the Power of Community and Exercise

 Sauer, a healthcare administration and health science double major from Dedham, Massachusetts, worked with Waldron on research into the potential health benefits of community engagement and aerobic exercise/muscle strengthening for older adults with autism.